 Wambach’s information provides historical trends of past-life recalls on gender, race, social status, clothing, footwear, eating ware, and diet that can be compared to known historical accounts or understandings.
 Wambach’s results provide strong evidence that her subjects remember past lives associated with their souls and not just ones they had affinities for (for example, famous historical persons).
 This information is presented in her 1978 book, Reliving Past Lives.

 Dr. Walter Semkiw’s research is summarized at the website www.johnadams.net and in his 2003 book, Return of the Revolutionaries.
 There he outlines the many similarities of living individuals with those of the American revolutionary period.
 Semkiw found a strong case for one of his previous lives being that of John Adams.
-This along with information from independent research cases has led Semkiw to hypothesize that a soul tends to have the same appearance, personality traits and companions from one lifetime to the next.
+This along with information from independent research cases has led Semkiw to hypothesize that a soul tends to have the same appearance, personality traits and companions from one lifetime to the next (see Semkiw’s attached photos, including Semkiw as the reincarnation of John Adams and my matching of JK Rowling with Charles Dickens).

 Key References Used for Reincarnation Investigations